 The DUS and DGS have each received, and will continue to receive, the recommended 15% DOE.
 Currently, departments are asked to place this effort under Administration.

 We believe the existing policy is appropriate.
-The DGS expectations listed above are standard expectations that we have held previously.

 We plan to continue with the current DOE policy, which mirrors the recommendation.
-In 2019-2020 the DGS and Graduate Committee will work on implementing recommendations arising from the comprehensive MS and PhD review.

 4. Develop and implement a development funding plan to enhance student success and faculty professional activities.